mtumilowicz/scala3-dependent-types-polymorphic-functions-workshop/README.txt

             ```
             val i5: 5 = 5
             ```
-        * types inhabited by a single term not known at compile-time
+        * types inhabited by a single value not known at compile-time
             ```
             val userInput = StdIn.readInt()
             val userInput2 = StdIn.readInt()